Board of Directors

 Mr. Daniels also serves on the Junior Achievement of Southeast Texas Board and is a trustee of the American Geological Institute Foundation.

 A graduate of Wichita State University and a successful businessman, Michael C. Burrus has been active in numerous charitable, religious, and civic activities, including his current position on the CPRF Board of Directors.

-In 1994, he served as chairman for CPRF’s Annual Fund Advisory Council and under his leadership, the council secured commitments totaling more than a quarter of a million dollars in support of CPRF’s capital campaign.
+In 1994, he served as chairman of CPRF’s Annual Fund Advisory Council.
+Under his leadership, the council secured commitments totaling more than a quarter of a million dollars to support CPRF’s capital campaign.